Inhalers and Nebulisers

-Inhalers and nebulisers are medical devices that turn liquid medicines into a fine mist that you can breathe directly into your lungs.
+Inhalers and nebulisers are medical devices that turn liquid medicines into a fine mist with small droplets that can be inhaled into the lungs.
 This helps to concentrate the medication where it needs to be, while reducing the amount of side effects you experience.

 Hand-held inhalers are commonly used for mild to moderate asthma.
 A reliever (usually blue) contains Ventolin, which opens up the airways during an asthma attack.
 A preventer (often brown) contains a corticosteroid (e.g. beclomethasone), which are taken daily to reduce inflammation in the lungs and reduce the risk of an attack happening.
 Inhalers are small and portable, but some people find them fiddly and prefer to use a spacer cylinder.